tjparnell/biotoolbox/docs/Examples.md

 	manipulate_datasets.pl file.txt

 This script is designed to run interactively, allowing you to choose functions via letter options from a menu.
+Press `m` for the menu, `q` to save the file and quit, and `Q` to just quit without saving.

 Alternatively, single functions can be specified on the command line for a programmatic approach in a `bash` script, for example.

 	manipulate_datasets.pl --in file.txt --func multiply --index 5 --target 0.0133